amiraabouhadid/data-scraper/README.md

 ### Install
 - Install Atom or Microsoft Visual Studio text editor to view the code on your local machine.
 - Install Git.
+- Install Nokogiri and HTTParty using gem install nokogiri and gem install httparty respectively in the terminal/console.
+- Install rspec by entering gem install rspec in the terminal/console.

 ## AUTHORS